Go to Facebook to interact. Home

 Fathers shall not be put to death for their children, nor children put to death for their fathers; each is to die for his own sin.

-Although Darius grossly erred in his judgment on those innocents, he surely got it right in his words about about the true and living God.
-His edict, that went out to all the peoples of his realm, is amazing.
-This man, too, I expect to meet in Heaven.
-He not only believed, you see, but he demonstrated his faith in shoe leather by giving testimony to the Lord before the whole world.
+Darius got it right, however, in his edict about the true and living God.
+This edict that went out to all the peoples of his realm, is striking.
+Frankly, I would not be surprised to meet this man in Heaven one day.
+He not only believed, you see, but he demonstrated his faith in shoe leather by giving testimony to the Lord God of Daniel in writing before the whole world.

 In conclusion, let me re-emphasize that God is a very near and dear God to his people.
-He is always is there for us ... to love us and to keep us.
-You and I became his children, you see, when we believed in his Son, Jesus Christ.
+He is always there for us ... to love us, protect us and keep us.
+You and I became his own dear children when we believed in his Son, Jesus Christ.
 As you have it in John 1:12-13,

-Once we believed, we were placed in Christ by his Holy Spirit and we were home free.
+When we believed, we were placed in Christ by his Holy Spirit, and we were home free.
 We had arrived in port.
 We were in Christ, God's impregnable fortress.
-We were on the Rock which cannot be moved.
+We are on the Rock which cannot be moved.
 As we have it in Jesus' own words,

 My sheep listen to my voice; I know them, and they follow me.
 I give them eternal life, and they shall never perish; no one can snatch them out of my hand.
 My Father, who has given them to me, is greater than all; no one can snatch them out of my Father's hand.
 I and the Father are one.
 John 10:27-30